timescale/docs.timescale.com-content/getting-started/installation-ubuntu-ami.md

+>:WARNING: Our clustering capabilities are currently in private beta and are not available through this installation method.

 ## Installing from an Amazon AMI (Ubuntu) [](installation-ubuntu-ami)

 TimescaleDB is currently available as an Ubuntu 18.04 Amazon EBS-backed AMI.
 AMIs are